Introduction

 This gate is named after her name because she used this gate to get into the Wada.
 Ten soldiers guarded this same gate.

-There is also a second gate called the Kiriki Darwaza.
-This particular gate always remained closed.
-However, it was only opened through a little door that resembled a window almost at the bottom of the gate, hence the name Kiriki Darwaza-Meaning a window door.
+There is also a second gate called the Khidki Darwaza.
+This specific gate was always kept closed.
+However, it was only opened through a little door that resembled a window almost at the bottom of the gate, hence the name Khidki Darwaza-Meaning a window door.

 The third gate is named Ganesh Darwaza.
 This is because it was close to the Ganesh Mahal.
 A total of 25 soldiers guarded this gate.